Famous TV drama locations to visit

 Take a short journey south to Fallowfield and you can see Manchester Metropolitan University’s famous “toast rack” building – which doubled as the offices of a fictional beauty company in the show.

-Ancoats is within easy walking distance of Manchester Piccadilly station.
+Visiting details: Ancoats is within easy walking distance of Manchester Piccadilly station.
 Fallowfield is a short train or bus ride from the city centre.